V-Sekai-fire/aria-character-core/docs/ARCANA_FORMAT_SPEC.md

 ## Reference Implementation

 The reference implementation is available in the AriaStorage module of the Aria Character Core project, written in Elixir with ABNF parsing support.

-## Future Extensions

-### Planned Features

-- Multi-hash support (BLAKE3, SHA-3)
-- Advanced compression algorithms
-- Encryption at rest
-- Distributed storage metadata
-- Incremental synchronization optimization

-### Reserved Fields

-All reserved fields and flag bits are reserved for future specification versions and MUST be set to zero in version 1.0 implementations.

 ---